 As a parent, you want to have the safest car seat possible for your precious new baby.
-Of course, choosing a safe and suitable car seat can sometimes be a confusing experience.
+Of course, choosing a safe and reliable car seat can sometimes be a confusing experience.
 There are so many different models on the market, and it’s very important that you choose one that is not only safe and comfortable, but meets all of the specific needs of you and your baby.
-This is why we’ve taken the time to create a website full of trustworthy car seat reviews and guides.
-We care about your baby’s comfort and safety, and we want you to be able to make the most well-informed car seat purchase possible.
+This is why we’ve taken the time to write a guide to tell you everything you need to know when it comes time to make the most well-informed child safety seat purchase possible.

-In America, by law all children under the age of seven must be secured in a car seat.
-Some states have further laws that require children to be in car seats up to a certain age or weight, and you should inform yourself of the laws in your particular state so that you can purchase the most suitable car seat for your situation.
+In America, by law all children under the age of seven must be secured in a safety seat.
+Some states have further laws that require children to be in safety seats up to a certain age or weight, and you should inform yourself of the laws in your particular state so that you can purchase the most suitable seat for your situation.
+We hope that this guide helps you find the best car seat for your baby.

 Which Type of Car Seat Do I Need?

-Infant car seats are, as you would imagine, car seats that are meant for infants only.
+These are, as you would imagine, safety seats that are meant for infants only.
 This would usually mean from birth to about two years of age, after which they would need to upgrade to a forward-facing car seat.
-Infant car seats are generally designed to be rear-facing while in your vehicle.
+These safety seats are generally designed to be rear-facing while in your vehicle.

-Most infant car seats will also double as a carrier for your baby.
+Most infant safety seats will also double as a carrier for your baby.
 This can be convenient, as you can use it to carry your baby with you when you’re out and about.
-Most infant car seat models either strap directly into the car itself, or attach to a base that you must attach to the car.
+Most infant safety seat models either strap directly into the car itself, or attach to a base that you must attach to the car.
 In most cases, you are able to purchase additional bases for your infant car seat if you have more than one vehicle that you wish to use it in.
-An infant car seat may be the best solution if having a small, portable car seat is important.
+An infant seat may be the best solution if having a small, portable child safety seat is important.

-- Generally the least-expensive type of infant car seat
+- Generally the least-expensive type of safety seat

 - Portable and many models double as a baby carrier, which is convenient

-- You will need to upgrade to a newer car seat when your infant outgrows it
+- You will need to upgrade when your infant outgrows it

-Convertible car seats are designed to be usable by your baby from birth until the point that they no longer need a car seat.
+These seats are designed to be usable by your baby from birth until the point that they no longer need a child safety seat.
 This can be a great way to save money overall, even though that are often more expensive than standard infant car seats.
 Depending on the weight, height and age of your child, you can use them in either the rear-facing or forward-facing positions.
-There are usually no age limitations or parameters on convertible car seats; they have weight and height limits and parameters.
+There are usually no age limitations or parameters on convertible safety seats; they have weight and height limits and parameters.

 The main downside to convertible car seats are that they are usually heavier and bulkier than infant car seats, and are generally not portable nor can they be used as a carrier.
-Some parents find these convertible car seats to be too large and unwieldy, especially for smaller infants.
-If you can handle these downsides, you’ll likely find that they are the best overall car seat, and you’ll get a much better investment for your money by choosing a convertible car seat.
+Some parents find these types of safety seats to be too large and unwieldy, especially for smaller infants.
+If you can handle these downsides, you’ll likely find that they are the best car seats, and you’ll get a much better investment for your money by choosing a convertible seat.

 - Higher weight and height capacity allows you to sit your baby in the safer rear-facing orientation longer